mongodb/laravel-mongodb/README.md

     $book->save();

-You can remove an embedded document by using the `destroy()` method on the relation, or the `delete` method on the model (available since release 2.0.0):
+You can remove an embedded model by using the `destroy` method on the relation, or the `delete` method on the model (available since release 2.0.0):

     $book = $user->books()->first();